 Not only does an optimised process help ensure you find the best candidates, but it can help you reduce time-to-hire, improve your candidate experience and reduce hiring expenditure.

-If you’re hiring resources are strained, or your applicant’s aren’t hitting the mark, consider working with an executive search firm specialising in your industry niche.
+If your hiring resources are strained, or your applicant’s aren’t hitting the mark, consider working with an executive search firm specialising in your industry niche.
 Professional headhunters can undertake a CV and LinkedIn profile screen and qualify candidates ahead of shortlisting, saving you time and helping you identify A-players that can move the bottom line.

 For more hiring advice tailored to hiring managers in the life science industry…